18F/18f.gsa.gov/_posts/2015-05-01-pair-programming.md

 **Melody Kramer: Could both of you talk about what pair programming is, and what benefits you get from pairing with each other?**

-**Catherine:** “Two brains, one keyboard.”
+**Catherine:** "Two brains, one keyboard."
 We spend a portion of the workday programming as a pilot and co-pilot, occasionally switching roles.
 It sounds counterintuitive — **won’t you get half as much done that way?** — but programming is always limited by our understanding,